 Skip to main content

-Async tool calls in agent.achat() now route through the same safety mechanisms as sync execution, including approval checks, circuit breakers, and timeouts.
+Async tool calls in agent.achat() now route through the same safety mechanisms as sync execution, including approval checks, timeouts, and Loop Guard’s doom-loop / no-progress protection (PR #4005).
+The sync-only execute_tool_with_circuit_breaker wrapper is not reused on the async path (it uses time.sleep); circuit-breaker state tracked elsewhere still applies.

 The user runs tools via achat(); approvals, circuit breakers, and timeouts apply the same way as synchronous execution.